by Freddy Tran Nager, Founder of Atomic Tango + Guy Who Knows Jargon Enough To Avoid It; image by Mabdul via Wikimedia Commons…

-Reading that was about as much fun as chewing sand, wasn’t it?
-Unfortunately, too many executives think a huge wad of jargon makes them sound “professional,” when it actually makes them sound like con artists.
+Although reading that is like chewing sand — but not as fun — too many execs think such jargon makes them sound “professional.”
+Instead, it makes them sound like con artists.

-By the way, if you guessed that mess was referring to a business conference, you speak good jargon.
+By the way, if you guessed that pile of bull was referring to a business conference, you speak good jargon.